jimcortez/ai-shader-tool/documents/ai-coding-documentation.md

 - Run all tests with `make test`.
 - Coverage reports are generated in `htmlcov/`.
 - Add new tests in `tests/` for new features or bugfixes.

+## 7. Buffer Pooling and Performance

+The renderer uses a GLBufferPool to efficiently reuse OpenGL buffers for frames of the same size.
+This is managed internally and improves performance for batch and repeated rendering.
+Direct allocation from the pool in user code may not always yield valid GL textures; always use the renderer's API for rendering.

 ---